 - without registration of a local domain name, a domestic Internet access provider (IAP) will not be allowed to provide network access services (and therefore the website will not be accessible in China); and

-- the Draft Regulation will restrict domestic IAPs to only provide Internet access to domain names that are both locally registered and whose servers are hosted in China.
+- the Draft Regulation will restrict domestic IAPs to only provide Internet access to domain names which are both locally registered and whose servers are hosted in China.

-At present, many multi-national businesses have registered domain names with overseas registrars (such as GoDaddy and Network Solutions) for better Web security protection while hosting their websites on local servers in China (in order to achieve faster Web access by end users).
-In light of the Draft Regulation, such businesses may need to approach Chinese registrars for a domestic domain name registration and to ensure that they undergo a real-name registration check and Internet content provider (ICP) filing/permit requirements.
+As present, many multi-national businesses have registered domain names with overseas registrars (such as Godaddy and Network Solutions) for better web security protection while hosting their websites on local servers in China (in order to achieve faster web access by end users).
+In light of the Draft Regulation, such businesses may need to approach Chinese registrars for a domestic domain name registration and to ensure that they undergo a real-name registration check and internet content provider (ICP) filing/permit requirements.

-As for foreign websites that have both domain names registered, and servers located, overseas, it is as yet unclear whether such websites will be caught by the new requirements of the Draft Regulation.
+As for foreign websites which have both domain names registered, and servers located, overseas, it is as yet unclear whether such websites will be caught by the new requirements of the Draft Regulation.

 Restructuring of approval authorities